simonlapointe/simonlapointe.github.io/index.md

 I am an Economist in Ottawa, Canada.
 Previously, I worked as a Senior Researcher at the VATT Institute for Economic Research in Helsinki, Finland.
 I completed my PhD in Economics in 2016 jointly at the University of Fribourg in Switzerland and the University of Avignon in France.
 My dissertation is available [here](https://tel.archives-ouvertes.fr/tel-01503032).
 Before that, I received a MSc in Economics from the London School of Economics and a BScSoc in Economics from the University of Ottawa.

+## Work in Progress

+Are Majorities Always More Cooperative than Minorities?
+A Multi-level Public Goods Experiment in Switzerland
+with Tjasa Bjedov, Thierry Madies, and David Masclet

+Effects of Healthcare District Secessions on Costs, Productivity and Quality of Services
+with Mika Kortelainen, Kalevi Luoma, and Antti Moisio

+How do Pensions Affect Politicians' Motivations?
+Evidence from Canada
+with Mickael Melki

 ## Publications and Working Papers

 [Impact of the Model Schools Literacy Project on Literacy and Fiscal Outcomes in First Nations in Canada](http://www.csls.ca/reports/csls2021-01.pdf)